aijose/CarND-LaneLines-P1/project_report.md

   region.
 This could result in the lane lines going undetected or even completely ignored.

+* When there are dividers or other road boundaries in the region of interest, the algorithm can get confused by lines formed by these structures and generate incorrect intercepts and slopes.

 ### 3. Possible improvements to current pipeline